Hotter than Death Valley: Europe burns, sweats in record heat

 Germany’s weather service warned of “extreme” heat on Sunday, forecasting peak temperatures of up to 39 degrees Celsius from Saxony in the east to the upper Rhine in the west.
 That’s just below an all-time high of 40.3 Celsius.

-In Frankfurt, an IronMan endurance event went ahead after organizers issued an advisory to the 3,000 competitors to caution them over the dangers of getting overheated.
+In Frankfurt, an IronMan endurance event went ahead after organisers issued an advisory to the 3,000 competitors to caution them over the dangers of getting overheated.

-They provided 9,000 liters of electrolytic drinks and 30,000 liters of water to keep athletes hydrated; and 12 tonnes of ice to cool them down.
+They provided 9,000 litres of electrolytic drinks and 30,000 litres of water to keep athletes hydrated; and 12 tonnes of ice to cool them down.

 “It felt like a race against global warming - you could have fried an egg on my head,” said second-placed finisher Sebastian Kienle.